 If you have not heard or seen any horror stories about a foreigner losing more than his pants while in Thailand then you have lived a sheltered life.
 Therefore, no matter if “she (or he) is different”, use your big head for thinking 🙂

 Before you buy any property in Thailand it is always best to speak to a certified Thai property lawyer about the options you have and how best to protect your rights.
-These options are registering a prenuptial agreement, usufruct agreement or a prenuptial agreement with the land department at the same time of transferring the property into the name of your Thai spouse.
+These options are registering a superficies, usufruct agreement or a prenuptial agreement with the land department at the same time of transferring the property into the name of your Thai spouse.
 Whatever you decide is the best for you, a reference to any of the 3 will be added to the back of the title deed (chanote).

 The Foreigner’s Options may be:

-• Place the land in your Thai wife’s name and build a house on the property and register a superficies over the property for the house.
+1. Superficies – Place the land in your Thai wife’s name and build a house on the property and register a superficies over the property for the house.
 You now jointly own the house but she owns the land.
 Superficies (meaning) is “a right to build upon another’s land or in essence to register a house separate from the relevant land therefore permitting the building of a structure or a plantation”.

 Please refer to this blog for more info about the options above: Buying Property in Thailand – Important Information for the Foreign Buyer